maciejjedrzejczyk/tldr/README.md

 ## Troubleshooting

 If you encounter any issues:
-1. Ensure Docker containers are running correctly.
+1. Ensure Docker containers and Ollama server are running correctly.
 2. Check that the URL you're trying to summarize is accessible.
-3. Verify that your iOS device can reach the server running the Docker containers.
+3. Verify that your Apple device can reach the server running the Docker containers.

 ## Contributing